ostreedev/ostree/README.md

 need to know how to interact with the installed distribution's grub.
 This is an annoying but tractable problem.

-OSTree will allow efficiently parallel installing and downloading OS builds.
+First, we install a kernel+initramfs alongside the distribution's.
+Then, we have a "trampoline" ostree-init binary which is statically linked, and boot the kernel with init=/ostree/ostree-init.
+This then takes care of chrooting and running the init binary.

-An important note here is that we explicitly link /home in each root to the real /home.
+An important note here is that we bind mount the real /home.
 This means you have your data.
 This also implies we share uid/gid, so /etc/passwd will have to be in sync.
 Probably what we'll do is have a script to pull the data from the "host" OS.

-Other shared directories are /var and /root.
-Note that /etc is explicitly NOT shared!
+I've decided for now to move /var into /ostree to avoid sharing it with the "host" distribution, because in practice we're likely to hit incompatibilities.

+Do note however /etc lives *inside* the OSTree; it's presently versioned and readonly like everything else.

 On a pure OSTree system, the filesystem layout will look like this: